-In Section 4 we presented a number of experiments on deformable tracking of sequences containing a single face.
-We investigated the performance of state-of-the-art face detectors and model free trackers on the recently released 300VW dataset1.
+In Sect.
+4 we presented a number of experiments on deformable tracking of sequences containing a single face.
+We investigated the performance of state-of-the-art face detectors and model free trackers on the recently released 300 VW dataset (see footnote 1).
 We also devised a number of hybrid systems that attempt to improve the performance of both detectors and trackers with respect to tracking failures.
 A summary of the proposed experiments are given in Table 4.